Share this on Facebook, opens in a new window

 Copyright © 2004 by Paul Prudhomme

 While the mixture is cooling, cut the tops off the four bell peppers.
 Remove the seeds and cut a very thin slice off the bottom of each bell pepper so that it will stand upright.
-Brush the peppers with a little vegetable oil and season the inside of each pepper with ½ teaspoon of Barbecue Magic.
+Brush the peppers with a little olive oil and season the inside of each pepper with ½ teaspoon of Barbecue Magic®.
 Set aside.
-When the mixture is cold, divide it in two and place half of the mixture in a mixing bowl together with the ground sirloin and the remaining 2 teaspoons of the Barbecue Magic.
-Mix gently until combined.
-(Do not overmix, or the meat will become rubbery.)
-You should have about 3 cups of the meat mixture.

 Preheat the oven to 350°.

 Fill each pepper with ¼ of the meat mixture (about ¾ cup each).
-Place the stuffed peppers on a baking pan and place in the oven.
+Place the stuffed peppers in a baking pan and place in the oven.
 Bake until the tops are golden brown and the temperature in the center of the meat is 150°, about 45 minutes.

 Sauce:

 While the stuffed peppers are baking, prepare the sauce.
-Combine the remaining cooked eggplant mixture (about 1 cup) and the stock in a 10-inch skillet, preferably nonstick, over high heat.
+Combine the remaining cooked eggplant mixture (about 1 cup) and the stock in a large skillet, preferably nonstick, over high heat.
 Bring to a full boil, whisking constantly until the ingredients are well mixed.
 Whisk in the tomato sauce and return to a full boil.
 Reduce the heat to medium and simmer, whisking frequently, until the sauce is thick, about 6 minutes.
 Makes about 3 cups.

 Serve 1 stuffed bell pepper per person, accompanied by ¾ cup of the sauce.